fyhertz/libstreaming/README.md

     mSession.syncStop();
 ```

-The complete source code of this example is available here: https://github.com/fyhertz/libstreaming-examples

 ## How to use the RTSP client

 Check out [this page of the wiki](https://github.com/fyhertz/libstreaming/wiki/Using-libstreaming-with-Wowza-Media-Server) and the [example 3](https://github.com/fyhertz/libstreaming-examples#example-3).